smaranjitghose/doc2pen/CONTRIBUTING.md

 <img src="./readme_assets/CreatePR.png" width=600>

-**15** Voila :exclamation: You have made a PR to the awesome-developer-portfolio project :boom: .
+**15** Voila :exclamation: You have made a PR to the doc2pen project :boom: .
 Sit back patiently and relax while the project maintainers review your PR.
 Please understand at times the time can vary from a few hours to a few days

 <p align="center"><img src="https://media.giphy.com/media/5mCQOcUfywmyI/giphy.gif" width=35%></p>